Dotneteer/dotneteer.github.io/_posts/2017-01-05-vsxreloaded-part-5.md

 Microsoft.VisualStudio.ErrorHandler.ThrowOnFailure(windowFrame.Show());
 ```

+{: class="note"}
-_NOTE: The in the code above I used the 0 instance identifier, you can use an arbitrary ID.
-The important thing is that you should always use the same ID; otherwise, the shell would create new tool windows for every separate ID._
+__Note__: The in the code above I used the 0 instance identifier, you can use an arbitrary ID.
+The important thing is that you should always use the same ID; otherwise, the shell would create new tool windows for every separate ID.

 ### Declaring a Tool Window